Children have a developmentally appropriate need to explore their environments.

 Pesticides are dangerous to all people, but especially young children.
 They are found everywhere in the environment, and chronic exposure to them can occur through water, food, air and skin contact.
 Pesticides are suspected to cause developmental problems and cancer; however, there is limited research about the specific effects of pesticides on children.

-The U.S. agriculture industry uses an estimated 900 million pounds of pesticides annually on foods such as fruits and vegetables.
 You can reduce your child's exposure to pesticides by washing all fruits and vegetables well before eating or cooking.
 If you are fortunate enough to have a backyard garden, you can grow some of your own fruits and vegetables without using pesticides.
 Certified organic fruits and vegetables that are grown without pesticides also can be purchased; however, you should wash this produce also before eating it to remove any remaining traces of dirt and organic fertilizers.

 Pesticide exposure also can happen in the yard, where pesticides are used for lawns and flowerbeds.
 Exposure to even small amounts of certain chemicals can cause significant injury within minutes.
 Be sure to carefully follow the directions on the container for use, storage and disposal.
 Keep children, toys and pets away from chemically treated lawns and flowerbeds for at least 24 hours or longer as recommended by the manufacturer of the chemicals.
 Remember that exposure can occur through the skin.
 Store pesticides in their original containers, locked away, and out of the sight and reach of children (see Common Poisonings ).